 Activities at Lake Eola Park

-Probably the best way enjoy the lake at Eola Park is to actually get in the water in one of the cute paddleboats available for hire all year round.
-Designed to look like elegant white swans (and presumably fit in with the natural scenery), these are available for $15 per half hour, which allows you enough time to cover all corners of the lake, getting up close with the iconic fountain in the center along the way.
+Probably the best way enjoy the lake at Eola Park is to get out on the water in one of the cute paddleboats available for hire all year round.
+Designed to look like elegant white swans (and presumably fit in with the natural scenery), they’re available for $15 per half hour, which allows you enough time to cover all corners of the lake, getting up close with the iconic fountain in the centre along the way.

 Walt Disney Amphitheater

 Visit Orlando and you’re never too far away from something Disney-related.
-Lake Eola Park subtly markets the brand in the form of a small, but actually rather good amphitheater, hosting monthly events, such as fundraisers, open-air movies, live performances, and festivals.
+Lake Eola Park subtly markets the brand in the form of a small, but impressive amphitheatre, hosting monthly events such as fundraisers, open-air movie screenings, live performances, and festivals.

 Orlando Farmers Market

-If you’re in the downtown area anytime on a Sunday between 10:00-16:00, be sure not to miss out of Lake Eola’s very own farmers market located at the corner of E. Central Boulevard and N. Eola Drive.
-Expect handicrafts, locally-sourced produce, plants, a pet section, ready-to-eat food and live music and the beer garden.
+If you’re in the downtown area anytime on a Sunday between 10am and 4pm, don’t miss Lake Eola’s very own farmers’ market, located at the corner of E. Central Boulevard and N. Eola Drive.
+Expect handicrafts, locally sourced produce, plants, a pet section, ready-to-eat food, live music and a beer garden.

-For one of the best vantage points across the water, look for the bright red pagoda that looks out over the lake.
-The Chinese-Buddhist monument recently underwent some repairs, and now includes a cool LED light installation.
+For one of the best vantage points across the water, look for the bright red pagoda.
+The Chinese-Buddhist monument also has a cool LED light installation, making it just as bright in the evenings as during the day.

 Eating and Drinking

-Visitors are free to bring their own picnics along to Lake Eola, but for something a bit more civilized (without any of the fuss), the lakeside ‘Relax Grill’ is highly recommended.
+Visitors are free to bring their own picnics to Lake Eola, but for something a bit more civilised (without any of the fuss), the lakeside ‘Relax Grill’ is highly recommended.
 Located towards the northwest corner of the park, this café-cum-restaurant serves some tasty American-Mediterranean food including burgers, sandwiches, salads and fresh seafood.
-Arrive for sunset (18:00-20:00) on a Friday to enjoy the beer and wine buffet for just $10!
+Arrive for sunset (6pm to 8pm) on a Friday to enjoy the beer and wine buffet for just $10!

-Lake Eola Park has steadily become one of the most popular places in downtown Orlando for martial arts, with T’ai chi & Kung Fu sessions running Monday, Wednesday and Saturday evening, as well as yoga on Sunday at 11:00am (all donation-based).
+Lake Eola Park has steadily become one of the most popular places in downtown Orlando for martial arts, with Tai chi and Kung Fu sessions running Monday, Wednesday and Saturday evening, as well as yoga on Sunday at 11am (all donation-based).

 Lake Eola Park